aryansw/yoyok/src/parser/README.md

 - These tests ensure the parser can parse any valid AST that's generated and presented using ![prettyprint](../ast/prettyprint.rs).
 - The proptest also checks that the parsed AST is consistent with the AST produced by prettyprint.
+- This, at the very least, forces consistency between the parser and prettyprint.

 To see a single sample, try:

 ```
 > cargo run -- -v
 ```

+The programs generated are almost definitely not valid, but they are valid ASTs, and the parser should be able to parse them.

 ## Helpful Resources